Mexican Lasagna Bowls

 Can I use regular noodles?

-You can, but I recommend sticking with a low carb option if you're keeping it keto.
-Hearts of palm lasagna noodles work great here—they hold up well to the sauce and layers, and they help keep the carbs in check.
+You can, but I stick with hearts of palm lasagna noodles to keep it keto.
+They hold up well to the sauce and layers, and they keep the carbs in check.
 Just layer them in like you would the tortillas.

 What kind of tortillas should I use?

-Use your favorite low carb tortillas!
+Use your favorite tortillas that fit your plan!
 I used ones that are about 4–6 inches wide to fit the container better, but you can always cut larger ones to size.

 Can I make this vegetarian?